 While there are many ways to replace teeth, there is currently only one solution that effectively replaces the tooth to the absolute fullest.
 People don’t realize how large of a role the roots of teeth play in restoring your smile’s basic functions.
 If you want chewing to feel natural or reduce the premature signs of aging that accommodate tooth loss, then dental implants are likely the most appropriate tooth replacement option for you.
-Dr. Renkuntla can restore your smile to the fullest using high-quality dental ceramics, whether you’re missing one tooth or an entire arch.
+Dr. Renkuntla can restore your smile to the fullest, whether you’re missing one tooth or an entire arch.
 Contact his dental office to learn more about the process!

 It doesn’t matter if you need to replace a single tooth or all the teeth in your smile, dental implants offer solutions for many forms of tooth loss.
 Below, you can learn exactly how it’s done, regardless of the number of teeth you need to replace.